schuchert/wikispaces/pages/Environment_Configuration_for_JBOSS_AOP.md

 Download JBoss AOP from [[http://www.jboss.com/products/list/downloads#aop|here]].

 ## Eclipse Configuration for JBoss AOP
 The following additional configuration sets will set your Eclipse configuration up the way I've set it up for all of these examples.
-You can click on individual links or just follow the [[Eclipse VM Configuration for JBoss AOP|Next-->]] link below:
+You can click on individual links or just follow the [Next-->]({{ site.pagesurl }}/Eclipse VM Configuration for JBoss AOP) link below:
 * [[Eclipse VM Configuration for JBoss AOP]]
 * [[Eclipse Classpath Variable for JBoss AOP]]
 * [[Eclipse Java Language Preferences for JBoss AOP]]